 Move and Groove

 Grow & Sing Studios, multiple locations

 Let your child hear, touch, sing and play at the musical enrichment classes by Grow & Sing Studios.
 They offer some serious perks for new parents here; along with a free first-time preview class, there are two free spots set aside in each class for infants 4 months old or younger.

 AdventHealth for Women, Orlando

 Babies love music, and Little Music Makers is the perfect class for new parents to get out and shake things up.
 Dance, sing and play with instruments while making new friends.

 Families from all faiths, cultures and backgrounds can take creative classes with their infants, toddlers and preschool-aged kids at Shayna’s Village, nestled inside the JCC in Maitland.
-These programs are open to the community; membership to the JCC is not required.
+These programs are open to the community.

 This total body workout is all about you, mama — but kids under 4 years old are a part of this stroller fitness program!
 These classes also cater to pregnant mamas and those recovering from pregnancy.

 A Kids Gym, Oviedo